-The Low Maintenance Landscaping for the Barnegat Bay Watershed lays out eight simple principles to reduce the use of natural resources while allowing for an attractive, natural landscape.
+The Low Maintenance Landscaping for the Barnegat Bay Watershed (PDF) lays out eight simple principles to reduce the use of natural resources while allowing for an attractive, natural landscape.
 All of these principles apply to growing and maintaining a healthy lawn.

 A soil test is the first step in preparing healthy turf.
 Knowing what your current nutrient levels are, and understanding the properties of your soil will help to grow healthy grass.

 Selecting the proper grass seed is also important.
 Fescues are well suited to sandy Ocean County Soils.
 They will thrive with less fertilizer and water than grass species that are suited to richer soils.
 Follow your soil test recommendations, the manufacturers instructions, and Rutgers Cooperative Extension in deciding how much to water and fertilize your lawn.

 Keeping a lawn healthy requires good maintenance as well.
 Mowing height and frequency both contribute to the health of the grass, and its ability to weather disease and drought.